hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter1.md

 - Entity sets are represented by a rectangular box with the entity set name in the header and the attributes listed below it.
 - Relationship sets are represented by a diamond connecting a pair of related entity sets.
 The name of the relationship is placed inside the diamond.

 The `storage manager` is the component of a database system that provides the interface between the low-level data stored in the database and the application programs and queries submitted to the system.
 The storage manager is responsible for the interaction with the file manager.
-The raw data stored on the disk using the file system provided by the operating system.
-The storage manager translates the various DML statements into low-level fiel-system commands.
+The raw data is stored on the disk using the file system provided by the operating system.
+The storage manager translates the various DML statements into low-level file-system commands.
 Thus, the storage manager is responsible for storing, retrieving, and updating data in the database.

 The storage manager components include:

 - `Authorization and integrity manager`, which tests for the satisfaction of integrity constraints and checks the authority of users to access data.
-- `Transaction manager`, which ensures that the database remains in a consistent (correct) state despite system failures, and that concurrent transaction executions proceed without conflicting.
+- `Transaction manager`, which ensures that the database remains in a consistent (correct) state despite system failures and those concurrent transaction executions proceed without conflict.
 - `File manager`, which manages the allocation of space on disk storage and the data structures used to represent information stored on disk.
 - `Buffer manager`, which is responsible for fetching data from disk storage into main memory, and deciding what data to cache in main memory.
 The buffer manager is a critical part of the database system, since it enables the database to handle data sizes that are much larger than the size of main memory.